 The significant accounting policies applied in the preparation of these consolidated financial statements are set out below.
-These policies have been consistently applied to all periods presented, except for the adoption of new standards effective as of 01 January 2019 (refer note 5).
+These policies have been consistently applied to all periods presented, except for the change in accounting policy of borrowing costs due to the adoption of Agenda decision - Over Time Transfer of Constructed Good - IAS 23 Borrowing Costs (refer note 5).